drug-design/course/docs/chapters/3d-qsar.md

 ### Interaction Field Surrounding a Molecule

-Suppose that you have a molecule and a molecular property, for example the electrostatic field that can be calculated at any point from your molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/interaction-field-surrounding-molecule-1c4eccc7'><i class='fa fa-play' aria-hidden='true'></i></button>Suppose that you have a molecule and a molecular property, for example the electrostatic field that can be calculated at any point from your molecule.
 The 3D distribution of the interaction field can provide relevant information concerning the properties of the molecule.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/3d-qsar/property.png){: loading=lazy }
 ### Perception of Interaction Fields

-A field can be perceived only if there is a proper receiver able to interact with it.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/perception-interaction-fields-d0f747c6'><i class='fa fa-play' aria-hidden='true'></i></button>A field can be perceived only if there is a proper receiver able to interact with it.
 Take the example of the earth's magnetic field: you feel its existence if you have a compass, otherwise you cannot know if it exists.
 The situation is the same for molecular interaction fields: they can only be measured  with the use of appropriate "probes"; this is discussed in the following pages.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer